tellor-io/dataSpecs/types/FilecoinCID.md

 Decoded Value:
 `QmdW4FNKsPS9yykKN5sC7Q53pdWJRz2TXgVRGnZHawP7qe`

+**Note: Actual CID for example data may change if dataSpecs readme changes.*

 ## Dispute Considerations

 You can be disputed for reporting a CID that does not match the data found at the url in the requested (tipped) queryData.